 After drawing outlines of ties, I cut them out with a paper cutter.
 This makes the work go very quickly, and makes it easier to get straight cuts.
 You can use scissors, which are safer, but more tiring.

 Paint each tie, if necessary.
 Expect to need 2-3 coats.
 Let it dry, then slip two ties into the empty space underneath each piece of track.
 It’s up to you to decide whether to paint before or after cutting.
 I found it easier to paint before, then paint just the newly exposed sides after cutting.

 To make placement easier, line up a bunch of ties underneath a loose piece of track and trace the position of the center rail.
 Then when you place the ties, you have a guide to line them up without eyeballing the edges.
 If the ties slide around under the track, put a drop of wood glue under each rail.
 Ordinary wood glues don’t stick to metal all that well, but they’ll stick well enough to hold the ties in place.

-I like the look of metal ties better, but after years of not getting around to finishing it, I settled for foam ties on the remainder of my layout.
+I like the look of metal ties better, and wooden ties are my second choice. but after years of not getting around to finishing it, I settled for foam ties on the remainder of my layout.
 The materials cost me less than $5 total.
 On top of material cost, cutting out, painting, and placing 100 ties took me around 3 hours to do.
 I think the result is worth it.